BlackBerry Limited (BB) Just Got Our Attention

 Insider Trading

-Reports are indicating that there were more than several insider trading activities at BB starting from ERIKSSON MATTIAS, who sale 12,391 shares at the price of $5.55 back on Jun 28.
-After this action, ERIKSSON MATTIAS now owns 26,672 shares of BlackBerry Limited, valued at $68,770 using the latest closing price.
+Reports are indicating that there were more than several insider trading activities at BB starting from WHITE-IVY NITA C, who sale 7,805 shares at the price of $5.13 back on Sep 26.
+After this action, WHITE-IVY NITA C now owns 242,105 shares of BlackBerry Limited, valued at $40,040 using the latest closing price.

-Dickman Marjorie, the Chief Gv Aff & Pub Pol Officer of BlackBerry Limited, sale 68,519 shares at $5.70 during a trade that took place back on May 13, which means that Dickman Marjorie is holding 0 shares at $390,558 based on the most recent closing price.
+Wilson Mark George, the Chief Marketing Officer of BlackBerry Limited, sale 7,025 shares at $5.13 during a trade that took place back on Sep 26, which means that Wilson Mark George is holding 79,642 shares at $36,038 based on the most recent closing price.

 Stock Fundamentals for BB